Device-independent tests of quantum states

 We conclude by noticing that our results are remarkably suitable for experimental implementation.
 For any family of qubit states that an experimenter claims to be able to prepare, our framework only requires Von Neumann measurements to be performed in order to experimentally reconstruct the entire boundary of the set of compatible correlations.

-{\em Acknowledgements.} --- M.~D. is grateful to Sarah Brandsen, Francesco Buscemi, and Vlatko Vedral for valuable discussions, comments, and suggestions.
-M.~D. acknowledges support from the Singapore Ministry of Education Academic Research Fund Tier 3 (Grant No. MOE2012-T3-1-009).
+{\em Acknowledgements.} --- M.~D. is grateful to Sarah Brandsen and Francesco Buscemi for valuable discussions, comments, and suggestions.
+This research is supported by the National Research Fund and the Ministry of Education, Singapore, under the Research Centres of Excellence programme.